-Digital tools have increasingly become essential in providing social support to older workers across different contexts and industries.
-The tools used in these studies often range from basic communication platforms to more sophisticated technologies designed to offer esteem/emotional support, social companionship, informational support, and instrumental support [16], but can also provide a lack of social support.
-For instance, Aborg et al. [32] examined how workers in public institutions used digital tools for data entry, where explicit social support came from colleagues and supervisors through the use of online surveys and in-depth interviews.
+Digital technologieshave increasingly become essential in providing social support to older workers across different contexts and industries.
+The digital technologies used in these studies often range from basic communication platforms to more sophisticated technologies designed to offer esteem/emotional support, social companionship, informational support, and instrumental support [16], but can also provide a lack of social support.
+For instance, Aborg et al. [36] examined how workers in public institutions used digital technologiesfor data entry, where explicit social support came from colleagues and supervisors through the use of online surveys and in-depth interviews.
 This early study shows how even simple data entry work can be structured to foster support networks through digital means.
-Similarly, Carayon and Karsh [33] investigated image and non-image users in public institutions, where digital tools facilitated explicit social support from colleagues and supervisors through both questionnaires and semi-structured interviews, reflecting how ICT tools could be used to support collaboration and communication.
-A more advanced example is Santini et al. [72], who explored the use of digital coaching apps to support workers both before and after retirement.
-This explicit form of social support, delivered via mobile applications, shows how digital interventions are tailored to meet the emotional and practical needs of workers transitioning out of the workforce.
-Likewise, Busch et al. [64] (NS) examined blended coaching formats (a mix of face-to-face and tele-sessions) for small business workers, where explicit social support from partners was enhanced through a combination of digital and traditional interactions.
+Similarly, Carayon and Karsh [37] investigated image and non-image users in public institutions, where digital technologiesfacilitated explicit social support from colleagues and supervisors through both questionnaires and semi-structured interviews, reflecting how ICT tools could be used to support collaboration and communication.
+A more advanced example is Santini et al. [57], who explored the use of digital coaching apps to support workers both before and after retirement.
+This explicit form of social support, delivered via mobile apps, shows how digital interventions are tailored to meet the emotional and practical needs of workers transitioning out of the workforce.
+Likewise, Busch et al. [58] examined blended coaching formats (a mix of face-to-face and tele-sessions) for small business employees, where explicit social support from partners was enhanced through a combination of digital and traditional interactions.

 Acceptance of new technologies among older workers is closely linked to the social support they receive, both from colleagues and supervisors.
-Findings by Molino, Cortese [60] indicate that supervisor support and role clarity are critical in facilitating technology acceptance, which subsequently leads to higher work engagement.
-Conversely, a lack of organisational support structures, as noted by [63], limits the efficacy of teleworking for older employees, making it less sustainable for this group without targeted interventions.
+Findings by Molino et al.[72] indicate that supervisor support and role clarity are critical in facilitating technology acceptance, which subsequently leads to higher work engagement.
+Conversely, a lack of organisational support structureslimits the efficacy of teleworking for older employees, making it less sustainable for this group without targeted interventions [69].
 Research also highlights the significant role of spousal and relational support outside of work, which is essential for maintaining work-life balance and mental health.
-Studies by Busch et al. [64] and Memon et al. [65] indicate that spousal support during periods of remote work enhances goal achievement and reduces stress, while social support from colleagues or family during digital interactions can help mitigate feelings of loneliness and detachment.
+Studies by Busch et al. [58] and Memon et al. [77] indicate that spousal support during periods of remote work enhances goal achievement and reduces stress, while social support from colleagues or family during digital interactions can help mitigate feelings of loneliness and detachment.

-Finally, tools that encourage collaboration and communication, such as enterprise social media and knowledge management systems, are also widely used.
-Lai et al. [58] showed how these systems help workers enhance agility and IT competency, indirectly supporting social integration through increased collaboration.
-In summary, digital tools in the workplace provide varying levels of social support, from explicit, well-structured interventions such as mobile apps and digital coaches to more implicit forms of support embedded in remote work and communication platforms.
-These tools not only enhance social integration and informational support but also play a crucial role in emotional and instrumental support across different work environments [32, 56, 61, 67, 72].
+Finally, digital technologies that encourage collaboration and communication, such as enterprise social media and knowledge management systems, are also widely used.
+Lai et al. [67] showed how these systems help workers enhance agility and IT competency, indirectly supporting social integration through increased collaboration.
+In summary, digital technologiesin the workplace provide varying levels of social support, from explicit, well-structured interventions such as mobile apps and digital coaches to more implicit forms of support embedded in remote work and communication platforms.
+These digital technologies not only enhance social integration and informational support but also play a crucial role in emotional and instrumental support across different work environments [36,, 76, 66, 60, 57].

 Challenges and negative implications